-Johnson State College is committed to all students achieving, and being able to demonstrate their mastery of, important skills.
+Johnson State College wants all students to achieve, and be able to demonstrate their mastery of, important skills.
 This commitment is consistent with the mandate of the trustees and presidents of the Vermont State Colleges (VSC), including Johnson State College, that all students, in order to graduate, must satisfy graduation standards in four areas: writing, quantitative reasoning, information literacy, and oral communication.
-As a mandate of the Board of Trustees and the Council of Presidents, the requirement to satisfy graduation standards supersedes all other catalogue statements concerning academic regulations and requirements.
-Successfully fulfilling graduation standards at one VSC institution will be accepted as fulfillment of the standards at any other VSC institution for an equivalent associate's or bachelor's degree.
+As a mandate of the Board of Trustees and the Council of Presidents, the requirement to satisfy graduation standards supersedes all other catalog statements concerning academic regulations and requirements.
+Successfully fulfilling graduation standards at one VSC institution will be accepted as fulfilling the standards at any other VSC institution for an equivalent associate's or bachelor's degree.